teraflow-ai/data-engineer-coding-interview/SOLUTION.md

 6) Derive a reusable Terraform module from this initial code base that could be used in other ETL pipelines
 7) Add trigger that will supply Glue DB and table name as well as S3 destination path
 8) Use appropriate amount of workers in the Glue Job definition

+### How to create the infrstructure
+From this directory:

+`cd Terraform`

+`terraform plan -var-file dev.tfvars -out yyyyMMddhhmm.plan`

+Inspect proposed changes.
+Once satisfied with the infrastructure changes perform the recommended `apply`